William Horn Battle

 Battle was appointed to serve on the state Supreme Court by Governor William Alexander Graham in 1848 until the legislature could meet to select a replacement for Judge Joseph J. Daniel.
 The legislators did not elect Battle to continue in office at this time, but they chose him to fill a seat on the court in 1852.
 He served on the Supreme Court until 1868, when he returned to the practice of law.

-Battle later served as president of a bank and as Dean of the UNC Law School from 1877 until his death (while his son served as president of the university).
+Battle later served as president of a bank and as dean of the University of North Carolina School of Law from 1877 until his death.
+During this time, his son served as president of the University of North Carolina at Chapel Hill.

-Battle is buried in Historic Oakwood Cemetery.
+Battle is buried in Historic Oakwood Cemetery in Raleigh, North Carolina.